-Item Cost per week (based on a single person) Accommodation Accommodation costs vary across campus, but the typical cost for self-catered accommodation in halls starts at around £137.55-£193.06 for a standard to premium en-suite single room.
+Item Cost per week (based on a single person) Accommodation Accommodation costs vary across campus, but the typical cost for self-catered accommodation in halls starts from £140.00 standard to £228.55 premium en-suite single room.
 Prices will vary for private accommodation and usually cover a 12 month period.
-Food and Household Bills £50 , may vary if you are in a self-catered or catered hall.
+Food £55, may vary if you are in a self-catered or catered hall.
 Preparing simple meals at home saves money.
 Buying lunch and eating out will increase your weekly food costs.
-Mobile phone and Internet connectivity £8 High-speed wifi is included in the cost of University halls.
-Travel One way to save money on travel is with a termly or annual discounted bus pass.
+Mobile telephone £9 Travel One way to save money on travel is with a termly or annual discounted bus pass.
 For train travel, students can buy a 16-25 Railcard which allows a third off most rail fares.
 Books and Stationery Always check the Library before buying any books or publications - we have several catalogues you can search to find out what books, DVD's and other materials we own.
 Entertainment Entertainment costs vary widely between each student and while it is healthy to have a good social life at university, it is important to live within your means.
-Log on to Blackbullion for information and advice on how to manage your finances whilst at University www.blackbullion.com Clothing and Personal Care £18 Total per week excluding accommodation £136
+Log on to Blackbullion for information and advice on how to manage your finances whilst at University www.blackbullion.com Clothing and Person Care £19 Total per week excluding accommodation £150

-^{} Please note that these amounts are based on a single person on a 40 week residency period for the 2022/23 academic year.
+^{} Please note that these amounts are based on a single person on a 40 week residency period for the 2023/24 academic year.